Merge policies user guide

 View merge policies

-Within the Experience Platform user interface, you can begin to work with merge policies and see a list of your organization's existing merge policies by clicking Profile in the left-rail and then selecting the Merge policies tab.
+Within the Experience Platform user interface, you can begin to work with merge policies and see a list of your organization's existing merge policies by selecting Profiles in the left-rail and then selecting the Merge policies tab.

-To select which details are visible, or to add additional columns to the display, select the column chooser icon on the right and click on a column name to add or remove it from view.
+To select which details are visible, or to add additional columns to the display, select the column selector icon and click on a column name to add or remove it from view.

 Create a merge policy

-To create a new merge policy, click Create merge policy near the top-right of the Merge policies tab.
+To create a new merge policy, select Create merge policy .

 The Create merge policy screen appears, allowing you to provide important information for your new merge policy.